 Hummus and falafel are practically part of our standard American culinary vocabulary these days, and it’s no surprise why: Middle Eastern food is delicious.
 These aren’t just foods that you can order at restaurants or pick up at the store for a late-night snack; Middle Eastern recipes are easy to make at home, as long as you have the right ingredients.

 While there are many ingredients that make up the Middle Eastern kitchen, here are a dozen to start with and a few ideas of what to do with them.

-5. Sesame Seeds/Tahini.
 Appetizer favorites hummus and baba ganoush have one thing in common: tahini.
-A paste made from ground, hulled sesame seeds, you can actually make it yourself, by grinding sesame seeds and a little bit of oil in a food processor.
-You can even use tahini in non-traditional Middle Eastern dishes like in this easy dinner ofTahini Green Beans & Red Cabbage.
+This paste is made from ground, hulled sesame seeds.
+You can make it yourself by grinding sesame seeds and a little bit of oil in a food processor.
+You can use tahini in non-traditional Middle Eastern dishes like in this easy dinner of Tahini Green Beans & Red Cabbage or this vegan tahini ice cream.
 Sesame seeds themselves are also common in Middle Eastern cooking, particularly in sweet pastries like sesame seed cookies.

-9. Bulgur.
 Made from dried, cracked whole wheat, bulgur is a good base for pilafs and salads, like the classic tabbouleh.
-It cooks up really quickly, simply by soaking it in hot water.
+It cooks up quickly, simply by soaking it in hot water.
 You can use it in place of rice or couscous in practically any dish.
 It’s especially yummy mixed up with ground meat in a popular dish called kibbeh.

 You’ll find fresh mint used in everything from tea to sauces in Middle Eastern cuisine, which is no surprise since the herb is thought to have originated in Asia and the Mediterranean region.
 You can chop it up and throw on a salad, make a yogurt sauce, or use it to steep a simple mint tea.